Cherreads

 Haruto adjusted the straps of his backpack, his smirk returning in full force.

-He looked up at the massive glass gates of UA High, the sun reflecting off the "U" and "A" like a spotlight.
+Above him, the massive glass gates of UA High, the sun reflecting off the "U" and "A" like a spotlight.

 More Chapters